 Property and equipment is stated at cost.
 Equipment under capital leases is stated at the lower of the present value of the minimum lease payments discounted at the Company's incremental borrowing rate at the beginning of the lease term or fair value at the inception of the lease.
 Depreciation of property and equipment and amortization of capital leases are provided on the straight-line method over the estimated useful lives of the assets of 2 to 5 years.
-Leasehold improvements are amortized over the term of the lease or the estimated useful life of the improvements.
-Manufacturing tools represents the cost of construction of equipment to produce brand-identification parts for Company products.
+Leasehold improvements are amortized over the lesser of the term of the lease or the estimated useful life of the improvements.

 The cost of normal maintenance and repairs is charged to expense as incurred and expenditures for major improvements are capitalized at cost.
 Gains or losses on the disposition of assets in the normal course of business are reflected in the results of operations at the time of disposal.
-Gains from sale leaseback transactions are deferred and amortized over the term of the lease.